ardaxz99/Book-Recommender/README.md

 ## Methods

-This project utilizes a variety of recommendation techniques to optimize the user experience on Goodreads by suggesting books tailored to their preferences.
-The methods are implemented as follows:
+In this project, we introduce two novel content-based filtering methods and compare their effectiveness with established recommendation techniques, including collaborative filtering, neural collaborative filtering, matrix factorization, and graph-based algorithms.
+The aim is to optimize the Goodreads user experience by suggesting books tailored to their preferences.

 ### Content Filtering
-Content-based filtering employs descriptive features of books, such as titles, authors, and genres.
-These features are transformed into vector representations using methods like Word2Vec for textual data, and one-hot encoding for categorical data.
-This allows the system to compute similarities and recommend books similar to what a user has previously enjoyed.
+We propose two innovative approaches to content-based filtering that utilize descriptive features of books such as titles, authors, and genres.
+These features are transformed into vector representations using Word2Vec for textual data and one-hot encoding for categorical data, enabling the computation of similarities between books.
+The new methods are benchmarked against baseline models to validate their performance in providing relevant book recommendations.

 ### Collaborative Filtering
 Collaborative filtering predicts user preferences based on the ratings and behaviors of similar users.
 It includes: